curbengh/phishing-filter/README.md

 [Cloudflare Radar](https://developers.cloudflare.com/radar/investigate/domain-ranking-datasets/): Available to free Cloudflare account

-This repository is not endorsed by PhishTank/OpenDNS and OpenPhish.
+This repository is not endorsed by OpenPhish.